-Earl Grey is a firm favourite among our customers and tea drinkers across the UK.
+Earl Grey is a firm favourite among our customers and tea drinkers across the world.
 The origin of this traditional blend is shrouded in legend, but its delicate, fresh flavour has withstood the test of time.

 A History of Earl Grey

 The name, “Earl Grey”, is most often connected to the English aristocrat and Prime Minister, Charles Grey, 2nd Earl Grey.
 The story goes that during a trip to China, Grey saved the life of a nobleman.
 As a token of his gratitude, the nobleman presented a recipe for black tea scented with the oil of bergamot fruit, which established the beginning of Earl Grey’s flavour profile.
 The second version tells the story of a Chinese friend of Grey’s who incorporated the orange flavours of bergamot to offset the taste of minerals in the Northumberland waters of his home.
 An alternative story describes how the blend grew from an accidental mixing of bergamot fruit and tea during a shipment from China to England.
 The stories and numerous attempts to unearth the true origins of Earl Grey have so far been unfruitful.

 We encourage the enjoyment of this famous British tea for its careful balance of rich tea and subtle citrus notes, while taking these tales with a pinch of salt.
 Although many variants of the original Earl Grey blend are available today, the most renowned blend remains the original bergamot-flavoured Earl Grey.